elliolir/jont-api-tests/README.md

 # ojst-api-tests
 PoC of OpenAPI, Jest, Supertest, and Testcontainers based API tests.

-The idea behind this is to validate API with OpenAPI spec as a source of consumer data contract.
+The idea behind this is to validate API with OpenAPI spec as a source of consumer data contract as simple and as close as possible to the real app.

 As a result, it allows re-usage of the Swagger data (currently, schema definitions) in tests, as well as validation of Swagger file against actual API responses (to keep Swagger up-to-date).

 ## Set up